Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 +++

 In my line of work I frequently need to develop user interfaces for a variety of purposes and platforms.
-For the most part, it's an interesting and entertaining endevour.
-There's some artistry involved in orchestrating an intuitive, effective and efficient interface.
+For the most part, it's an interesting endevour.
+There's artistry involved in orchestrating an intuitive, effective and efficient interface.

-> Painstakingly trying to align that button to all its peers when the framework just refuses to do so on the other hand never gets any less frustrating.
+> On the other hand, painstakingly trying to align that button to all its peers when the framework just refuses to do so never gets any less frustrating.

-On the software side widget structure and data flow are very complex and engaging problems.
-UI is frequently made up of very similar but not quite identical building blocks that are difficult to abstract properly.
+Speficically, managing the entwinement between UI structure and data flow is a very engaging task.
+Data is ordered and rigorous, while the screen is frequently made up of similar but not quite identical building blocks that are difficult to abstract properly.
+The two components must dance in harmony while keeping each other at an arm's length for safety.
-Then there is the principle of separation between UI and business and the assortment of techniques and theories devoted to the cause.

-It may seem trivial - I know it did to me at first! - but proper structure is paramount in building such an application.
-From a software engeneering standpoint the UI is a monster in disguise: it can easily become the biggest component, clinging to the rest of the project with deep, hard to remove dependency tendrils unless properly weeded and tended to with care and reverence.
+It may seem trivial - I know it did to me at first! - but proper architecture is paramount here.
+The UI is a monster in disguise: in spite of being one of the least important parts (from a software perspective), it can easily become the biggest component, clinging to the rest of the project with deep, hard to remove dependency tendrils.

 Over the years I've racked up a decent experience with multiple, sometimes radically different solutions to these challenges.
-Today I'd like to compare three of those frameworks in order to make a case about proper library design, criticizing one of them in them process.
+Today I'd like to compare three UI frameworks in order to make a case about proper library design, criticizing one of them in them process.

 ## LVGL

-Possibly the lesser known tool among those I'll mention today, LVGL holds a special place in my heart.
-It is the only practical UI library for embedded devices that I know of and most of my work wouldn't be possible without it.
+Possibly the lesser known tool among those I'll mention today, [LVGL](https://github.com/lvgl/lvgl) holds a special place in my heart.
+It is the only practical UI library for embedded devices (that I know of) and most of my work wouldn't be possible without it.

-> Others obviously exist, but are mostly held back by proprietary tooling or licensing hurdles.
+> Others obviously exist, but are mostly held back by [proprietary tooling](https://www.st.com/en/development-tools/touchgfxdesigner.html) or [licensing hurdles](https://www.qt.io/qt-licensing).

-It's made in C with focus on portability, resource-constrained environments and efficiency.
+It's made in C with focus on portability, low resource usage and efficiency.\
 Between the programming language and the preferred targets one could expect quite a harsh experience; instead, working with LVGL is surprisingly pleasant.
 Let's see a small example:

 ```C